CongducPham/LowCostLoRaGw/gw_full_latest/README-advanced.md

 If you access your gateway with ssh, doing so allows you to quit the ssh session and leave your gateway still running in the background.
 Use option 3 to verify whether all the processes have been launched.
 You can then use option 5 to see the logs in real time.
 To test the simple gateway, use option 1.
 You can ssh at any time and use option 5 to see the latest packets that have been received.
 If you have the WiFi access point enabled you can use a smartphone with an ssh apps to log on 192.168.200.1 and launch cmd.sh from your smartphone.

 To stop the gateway, use option K. This option can also kill the gateway processes that are run at boot.

+You can easily add new useful commands to the cmd.sh shell script.

+Enjoy!
+C. Pham